In Search of Comfort

 Unfortunately, chasing profits in the highly competitive children’s underwear market eventually caused most kids underwear brands to cut corners, resulting in uncomfortable fabrics and inferior elastics.
 Definitely not the comfortable underwear we want for our kids!
 Recent developments in fabric and sewing technology combined with a commitment to soft clothing for kids have allowed brands like Lucky & Me to bring back the comfort to underwear for girls and boys.

-Organic cotton, cotton-modal blends, high quality yarns, gentle and safe dyes, all optimize the comfort factor of Lucky & Me underwear for kids.
-Just like our kitties searching for the softest spot to crash, we search for the softest products for our children.
+Organic cotton, cotton modal stretch blends, high quality yarns, gentle and safe dyes, all optimize the comfort factor of Lucky & Me underwear for kids.
+Just like our kitties searching for the softest spot to crash, we search for comfy clothes for our children.
 It takes a lot of effort to build a brand which puts comfort first.
 Once you have tried Lucky & Me you will know that you have found the most comfortable clothing for boys and girls – and the perfect solution for your search for soft underwear for your kids.

 By Liz Smith.
 Liz has worked across the globe for many of the world's best known apparel brands, including Justice, Chico's, Victoria's Secret, and Hanes.
 She has worked closely with dozens of factories in more than 20 countries to ensure that production is of the highest standard.
 Liz has managed all aspects of garment production, from design through fabric development to sewing and merchandising - so she knows what it takes to make high-quality apparel.
 Liz is thrilled to share her knowledge about clothes to help discerning customers choose the finest products.